micmejia/bible-dump/NKJV/Deuteronomy/Deut 24.md

 ###### 1
-"When a man takes a wife and marries her, and it happens that she finds no favor in his eyes because he has found some [^a]uncleanness in her, and he writes her a certificate of divorce, puts _it_ in her hand, and sends her out of his house,
+"When a man takes a wife and marries her, and it happens that she finds no favor in his eyes because he has found some uncleanness in her, and he writes her a certificate of divorce, puts _it_ in her hand, and sends her out of his house,

 ###### 2
 when she has departed from his house, and goes and becomes another man's _wife,_